jjcapellan/phaser3-bitmapfont-factory/README.md

 ## Installation
 ### Browser
 There are two alternatives:
-* Download the file [bmff.umd.js](https://cdn.jsdelivr.net/gh/jjcapellan/phaser3-bitmapfont-factory@1.0.0/dist/bmff.umd.js) to your proyect folder and add a reference in your html:
+* Download the file [bmff.umd.js](https://cdn.jsdelivr.net/gh/jjcapellan/phaser3-bitmapfont-factory@1.0.0/dist/bmff.umd.js) to your project folder and add a reference in your html:
 ```html
 <script src = "bmff.umd.js"></script>
 ```